 Matted dog hair is the worst!
-It’s ugly, dirty, sometimes painful, and once it starts it can snowball out of control and become a health issue.
+It’s ugly, dirty, sometimes painful, and once matted dog hair starts it can snowball out of control and become a health issue.

 I used to babysit a brother-sister Blue Picardy Spaniel team.
 These regal dogs have luscious, wavy feathering on their legs, underside and tail.
 This breed is also a ball of energy!
 Add that glorious feathered coat after a long hike with running and romping through streams, and you have yourself some serious matted dog hair!

 The kicker — the siblings’ folks were adamant that their fur could not be cut.
 I’d try to help by brushing them after our outdoor adventures, but I felt bad for the groomer when I’d drop them off and have to remind the staff, “No cutting!”
 Like magic, those two pups would come back with silky, mat-free feathers.
-How did those groomers do it?
+How did those groomers deal with all that matted dog hair?
 Patience, the right tools, skill and help from vigilant dog parents.

 What You Must Know About Dealing With Matted Dog Hair